tuannguyendotme/flutter_todo_redux/README.md

-# Flutter Todo
+# Flutter Todo Redux

-Yet another Todo app, now using Flutter.
+Yet another Todo app, now using Flutter with Redux.

 ## Getting Started

-This Todo app is implemented using Flutter (with Scoped Model for state management) and Firebase.
+This is re-implementation of [Flutter Todo app](https://github.com/tuannguyendotme/flutter_todo) but using Redux instead of ScopedModel.

 Features: